Other Pay Increases, Allowances or Actions

 Agencies may set the rate of basic pay of a newly appointed employee at a rate above the minimum rate of the appropriate General Schedule grade because of the superior qualifications of the candidate, or a special need of the agency for the candidate’s services (see 5 U.S.C.
 5333 and 5 CFR 531.212).
 The authority extends to an employee newly appointed (meaning first appointment to the federal government or reappointment after a break in service of at least 90 days) to any General Schedule position, including permanent and temporary positions in the competitive or excepted service.
 Under the Federal Wage System, special qualification appointments allow an employing agency to set pay at a rate above step 1 of the appropriate grade level for candidates with highly specialized skills in an occupation.

 An agency may consider one or more of the factors listed in the rules, including a candidate’s existing pay, recent salary history, or salary in a competing job offer, or other relevant factors.
 In addition, agencies may impose their own restrictions beyond those in the regulations, such as a higher management approval level, limits on amounts to be paid, and restrictions on the use of the authority for certain positions or occupations.
+The determination cannot be made retroactively.

 The agency determines the step at which to set an eligible employee’s rate of basic pay.
 Under the rules, agencies must document: the superior qualifications of the individual or special agency need for the candidate’s services that justifies a higher minimum rate; the factor(s) and supporting documentation that were used to justify the rate at which the employee’s pay is set; and the reason(s) for authorizing a higher minimum rate instead of or in addition to a recruitment incentive under 5 CFR 575 subpart A.